omg-services/mongodb/README.md

 ```

 ### TODOs
-This is a WIP in progress service, and as such, only a few APIs from the MongoDB SDK have
+This is a WIP service, and as such, only a few APIs from the MongoDB SDK have
 been exposed.

 PRs are welcome.